HomeArticles > What's On in Canberra This Autumn

 Enjoy one of the many free events at Enlighten Festival

-Enlighten Festival (28 February-10 March) lights up the nation’s capital with stunning architectural projections of light, sound, and movement during the Enlighten Illuminations and a program bursting with events for music, film, and art fans.
+Enlighten Festival (27 February-9 March) lights up the nation’s capital with stunning architectural projections of light, sound, and movement and a program bursting with events for music, film, and art fans.
 Be sure to check out the full festival program so you don’t miss a thing.

 See balloons float across Canberra in the Canberra Balloon Spectacular